jacquelineguo/Coursera_DS_Capstone/README.md

 # Coursera_DS_Capstone
-This is for Coursera capstone project
+This is for Coursera IBM Data Science Certificate capstone project